IRS Forms

 Box 8, tax exempt interest

 Box 8 reports tax exempt interest such as municipal bond interest.
 You report it on the tax exempt interest line of Form 1040 for information.
 It can affect other thresholds and alternative minimum tax calculations, which is why the IRS wants it shown, even when no federal tax is due on the interest itself.
+Tax exempt interest in Box 8 can still be subject to backup withholding reported in Box 4 if the payer does not have a correct TIN for you.

 Common checks for Box 8: